Monal5031/cruzz/docs/API_Testing_docs.md

 or alternatively, use Bearer Token Auth and send the Token in header as in point 3.

-3. Checking logged in API.
+3. Update user data API.

 Method: GET